ballardtj/ballardtj.github.io/_pages/consulting.md

 mining, or defense.
 These tools provide actionable insights to more effectively manage fatigue-related risks and improve both safety and operational performance.

-### Optimising organisational Design and Work Practices
+### Optimising Organisational Design and Work Practices
 Through the application of computational simulations, I assist organisations in optimising work environments and operational practices.
 I use data to model the potential impact of changes such as implementing a four-day work week or work role redesign.
 This allows